inkVerb/VIP/201/Lesson-03.md

 ### Packages & Repositories

-*See the list of all available software "packages"*
+*See the list of all installed software "packages"*

 | **3** :$